NOW ON SALE at Plum Rain Press.com - The English Translation of: A Tale of Three Tribes in Dutch Formosa by Dr. Chen Yao-chang 陳耀昌 !!

 S2-E40 - The Two Generalissimos - Francisco Franco and Chiang Kai-shek

 Relations between the R.O.C.
 (Taiwan) and Spain have never been as close as Taiwan's ties to, for example, the United States.
-But back in the days when Taiwan was ruled as a one-party state, there were more connections than …
+But back in the days when Taiwan was ruled as a one-party state, there were more connections than one …

 Jan.
 19, 2023